JPatty1986/OSSMMP/scripts/README.md

 > 🛑 You do **not** need to run `ollama pull` or configure anything from the command line — Open WebUI handles it all!

 ---

+## 🚧 Known Limitations

+- ❌ **No AMD GPU support:** Ollama currently supports only NVIDIA GPUs.
+AMD GPUs will fallback to CPU mode.
+- 🔒 **Key storage is manual:** You must back up the `/root/.securekey` file yourself — the script does not automate this for security reasons.
+---

 ## 📬 Need Help?